GreenScheduler/cats/docs/source/approach.rst

 of computing.
-These include interventions in procurement to maximize the useful life of computer hardware and thus reduce the embodied carbon cost; exercises in code modification to reduce the carbon cost of a particular calculation, mostly by shortening the runtime or reducing resource needs; modifying default settings to reduce carbon use [e.g. the clock frequency on ARCHER2, the UK national supercomputer, is now lower by default, @Jackson23]; :cite:t:`Jackson23` and attempts to improve data centre efficiency.
+These include interventions in procurement to maximize the useful life of computer hardware and thus reduce the embodied carbon cost; exercises in code modification to reduce the carbon cost of a particular calculation, mostly by shortening the runtime or reducing resource needs; modifying default settings to reduce carbon use :cite:p:`{e.g. the clock frequency on ARCHER2, the UK national supercomputer, is now lower by default}Jackson23` and attempts to improve data centre efficiency.
 However, many of these can be difficult for individual researchers to implement.
 One easier-to-implement approach is to make use of lower carbon intensive electricity to power the computation.
-This can be achieved either by relocating the computer to a part of the world where electricity is generated using renewable means [e.g. the University of York in the UK have located the latest institutional computing resource in Sweden @Norsecode], or by time shifting the computation such that it runs when the power supplied by the local electricity grid is dominated by renewable generation such as on windy or sunny days rather than periods where legacy fossil fuel generation dominates.
-The potential impact of minimally-invasive time-shifting approaches has been shown to result in significantly reduced carbon footprints [27% in one AI benchmark @Dodge2022].
-In a country like the UK, these reductions can reach over 60% by shifting workload by a day or two [@ElectricityMaps].
+This can be achieved either by relocating the computer to a part of the world where electricity is generated using renewable means :cite:p:`{e.g. the University of York in the UK have located the latest institutional computing resource in Sweden}Norsecode`, or by time shifting the computation such that it runs when the power supplied by the local electricity grid is dominated by renewable generation such as on windy or sunny days rather than periods where legacy fossil fuel generation dominates.
+The potential impact of minimally-invasive time-shifting approaches has been shown to result in significantly reduced carbon footprints :cite:p:`{27% in one AI benchmark}Dodge2022`.
+In a country like the UK, these reductions can reach over 60% by shifting workload by a day or two :cite:p:`ElectricityMaps`.
 CATS helps researchers timeshift their own computation such that it is scheduled when the forecast carbon intensity of the power grid is minimised.